 As he entered the office, he looked at his plans for the upcoming negotiations.
 These plans were all written and carefully encoded, using an unimaginably complex system passed down to Hendrik from his mentor.
 As of his mentor’s death several years ago, he was the only one who could read these papers.

-A small voice in the back of his head taunted him with the doubt that the affini would simply disregard his innovation.
+A small voice in the back of his head taunted him with the doubt that the affini would simply disregard his Invitation.
 He silenced the doubt with an iron hand, His plan would either work or it wouldn't; doubt and hesitation would only serve to slow him down.
 After all, he had collected enough information in the last 3 years for even him to be confident in moving forward with his plan

 His first source of information was a certain Young that had been a part of the “negotiations” between the Terran accord and the affini compact.
 Young was not employed by him but was paid handsomely for information before the negotiations went sideways.